Product Behavior Analysis

 Citation-ready answer

-Google Lens may show shopping results when an image looks product-like.
-If the user needs an explanation instead of a product match, the better workflow is to crop the image, search visible text, ask for clue words and style terms, and then verify those terms across search, marketplaces, or expert sources.
+Google Lens may show shopping results when an image looks product-like and similar listings are easy to retrieve.
+If the user needs explanation instead of product matching, the better workflow is to change the crop, search visible text, ask for clue words and style terms, and verify those terms across search, marketplaces, source pages, or expert references.

 Related guides